hothothotdog/MK4001MTD-USB-Bridge/README.md

 Budget friendly changes to the PCB.
 Modified the PCB from 4-layers and 11cm long (about $70) to under 10cm and 2-layers which puts this in the $5 cost range at jlcpcb

 Schematic changes:
-TLV62569DBV
+   - TLV62569DBV
-   Filter caps changed to higher value (as per datasheet recommendation) Voltage divider changed from 112K 25.3K (3.2v out) to sensible values 270K 60K (3.33v out) Leds
+   Filter caps changed to higher value (as per datasheet recommendation) Voltage divider changed from 112K 25.3K (3.2v out) to sensible values 270K 60K (3.33v out)
+   - Leds
-   Current limiters set to 1mA (plenty bright enough) Crystal 12MHz
+   Current limiters set to 1mA (plenty bright enough)
+   - Crystal 12MHz
-   Changed 27pf caps to correct capacitance of 10pF each NOR Flash
+   Changed 27pf caps to correct capacitance of 10pF each
+   - NOR Flash
-   Changed part from incorrect winbond chip to SIP32509DT-T1-GE3 Package changed to the correct DFN 3x2mm
+   Changed part to correct winbond W25Q16JVUXIQ Package changed to the correct DFN 3x2mm

-   new kicad files uploaded (27-4-2026)
+   new kicad files uploaded (27-4-2026) + ibom + images + pdf

 # MK4001MTD USB Bridge